 BOX 9.
-TENDERING PHASE (receipt and opening; apply exclusion grounds; select suitable tenderers; evaluate tenders; award and sign the contract; notify tenders and publish the award)
+TENDERING PHASE (receipt and opening; apply exclusion grounds; select suitable tenderers; evaluate tenders; award and sign the contract; notify tenders and publish the award)26

-- Did the opening of tenders follow the applicable procedure? - Did the opening of tender's system ensure complete transparency and respect for the confidentiality of bids until their opening? - In the case electronic platforms were used, did it provide open and equal access to all potential bidders, did it ensure security requirements and confidentiality of sealed bids and anonymisation as needed for the procedure? - Were the opening and verification of admissibility of tender's subject to sufficient oversight? - Were tenders reviewed as for adherence to deadlines and enclosure of the required information? - Did the contracting authority verify objection to admission of tenders? - Did the contracting authority verify potential conflicts of interests by tenderers and public officials involved in assessments of tenders or in the procurement process? - Did the technical acceptance of the bids received comply with defined qualification / technical criteria? - Has any fake / false certification been provided by the bidders? - · Were tenders verified against technical specifications and minimum eligibility criteria? - Was rejection and acceptance of tenders duly justified and recorded? - Is it evident that the contract was awarded to a tenderer based on selection criteria or minimum ability levels, who complied with all requirements? - Were bids properly evaluated? - Is the evaluation process documented in a transparent and convincing manner? - Is there any evidence of collusion between bidders? - Was the evaluation and award strictly based on the defined and published criteria? - Has the evaluation been conducted and reviewed by more than one person?
-It is good practice to follow maker, checker and approver principle here. - Is it clear that no modification to the defined criteria was introduced during the evaluation process? - Is there no evidence of bias, favouritism or pressure during evaluation of tenders? - Is it clear that, when admissible, negotiations did not involve changes to the essential aspects of the tender or the public procurement requirements or procedures? - Was the outcome of the evaluation process properly reached and communicated? - Was the award decision based on the results of the evaluation of tenders? - Was the award notified so as to allow complaints?
+- Did the opening of tenders follow the applicable procedure? - Did the opening of tender's system ensure complete transparency and respect for the confidentiality of bids until their opening? - In the case electronic platforms were used, did it provide open and equal access to all potential bidders, did it ensure security requirements and confidentiality of sealed bids and anonymization as needed for the procedure? - Were the opening and verification of admissibility of tender's subject to sufficient oversight? - Were tenders reviewed as for adherence to deadlines and enclosure of the required information? - Did the contracting authority verify objection to admission of tenders? - Did the contracting authority verify potential conflicts of interests by tenderers and public officials involved in assessments of tenders or in the procurement process?

+- Did the technical acceptance of the bids received comply with defined qualification / technical criteria? - Has any fake / false certification been provided by the bidders? - Were tenders verified against technical specifications and minimum eligibility criteria? - Was rejection and acceptance of tenders duly justified and recorded? - Is it evident that the contract was awarded to a tenderer based on selection criteria or minimum ability levels, who complied with all requirements? - Were bids properly evaluated? - Is the evaluation process documented in a transparent and convincing manner? - Is there any evidence of collusion between bidders? - Was the evaluation and award strictly based on the defined and published criteria? - Has the evaluation been conducted and reviewed by more than one person?
+It is good practice to follow maker, checker and approver principle here. - Is it clear that no modification to the defined criteria was introduced during the evaluation process? - Is there no evidence of bias, favoritism or pressure during evaluation of tenders? - Is it clear that, when admissible, negotiations did not involve changes to the essential aspects of the tender or the public procurement requirements or procedures? - Was the outcome of the evaluation process properly reached and communicated? - Was the award decision based on the results of the evaluation of tenders? - Was the award notified so as to allow complaints? - Were complaints lodged by bidders / candidates against any act or omission by the public body properly resolved? - Did the conditions of the contract comply with the detail provided in the procurement documents and with the outcome of the procurement procedure?